ilya201551/Playgame_telegram_bot/README.md

 # DETAILS:

-  The bot using the schedule module runs every three minutes.
+  The bot using the *schedule module*runs every three minutes.
 In the course of work, he collects information about new offers on the site (name, seller and price).
 The bot compares the learned data with the data downloaded from Google sheets in the form of json.

-  Function *creating_suitable_prices()* parses google sheet and returns dict consisting of game names and prices:
+  Function *creating_suitable_prices()* parses Google sheet and returns dict consisting of game names and prices:

     '{title: price for title, price in zip(titles, prices)}'